Water Redress Scheme

 You may wish to contact the following organisations:

-The customer makes a complaint to the company directly and if the company isn’t able to resolve the dispute the matter is referred to CCWater for mediation and/or investigation.
-All cases relating to household consumers must go first to CCWater before moving to the next stage of the process.
+The customer makes a complaint to the company directly and if the company isn’t able to resolve the dispute the matter is referred to CCW for mediation and/or investigation.
+All cases relating to household consumers must go first to CCW before moving to the next stage of the process.
 However, for non-household consumers the case can be referred directly to WATRS.

 Once the complete case file is received, an independent adjudicator makes a final decision based on the available information.
 The customer can then decide whether to accept or reject the adjudicator’s final decision.
 If the customer accepts, the company has to do what the adjudicator has said.